-The assets of the Fund are held in the custody of the Fund's prime brokers (please see "Prime Brokers") in New York, USA and Toronto, Ontario respectively.
+The assets of the Fund are held in the custody of the Fund's prime brokers (please see "Prime Brokers" above) in Toronto, Ontario and New York City, New York respectively.
 Each of the prime brokers is a "qualified custodian" under National Instrument 31-103 - Registration Requirements, Exemptions and Ongoing Registration Exemptions.